isomerpages/enterprisesg-cpso/pages/Safety Tips on Universal Socket Outlets.md

 The lack of shutters also allows for incomplete insertion of plugs, for example it is possible for only a single pin of a 2-pin "Europlug" to be inserted, leaving the other pin exposed and if touched, could result in an electric shock.

-3. Risk of fire

-Some universal socket-outlet designs will accept plugs rated at 100 - 120 V AC for the connection of electrical equipment having a similar 100 - 120 V AC rating.
-Such electrical equipment, specifically those containing motors and heating elements such as hair dryers, travel irons and kettles, will not operate safely at 230 V AC.
-This could cause overheating and fire.<br>

 **Purchase and installation of Universal Socket-Outlets**

 Switched socket-outlets are classified as Controlled Goods, regulated under the Consumer Protection (Safety Requirements) Regulations (CPSR).
 Controlled Goods are required to be tested to their relevant safety standards (i.e. SS 145 for socket outlets) as specified by the CPSO.